Qubes-Community/Contents/docs/configuration/screen-share.md

     3. (recommended) Enter a different password for the view only password (second password and verify prompt)

-3. View the shared screen `vncviewer -passwd /home/user/.vnc/passwd :10`
+3. View the shared screen `vncviewer -passwd ~/.vnc/passwd :1`

-4. Open applications `DISPLAY=:10 xterm` where xterm can be any binary on your system
+4. Open applications `DISPLAY=:1 xterm` where xterm can be any binary on your system

 ## If You Want To Share an Existing Monitor or Window

 In the Content Qube:

-1. Install packages `sudo apt install -y xfwm4 x11vnc x11-utils` or `sudo dnf install -y xfwm4 x11vnc xwininfo`
+1. Install packages `sudo apt install xfwm4 x11vnc x11-utils` or `sudo dnf install xfwm4 x11vnc xwininfo`

+2. Enter the password by executing `x11vnc -storepasswd`

+    1. You can generate secure enough passwords for this purpose using `openssl rand -base64 16 | tr -d '+/=' | head -c 8;echo`

-2. Start the server
+3. Start the server

-    1. If you want to share a window `x11vnc -rfbport 5910 -clip 1920x1080+0+0 -storepassword`
+    1. If you want to share a window `x11vnc -viewonly -rfbauth ~/.vnc/passwd -rfbport 5901 -clip 1920x1080+0+0 `

-        - Replace `1920x1080+0+0` with the resolution and offset of the screen area you want to share.
-The origin for linux monitors is in the top left, increasing down and to the right.
+        - Replace `1920x1080+0+0` with the resolution (e.g. `1920x1080`) and offset (e.g. `+0+0`) of the screen area you want to share.
+The coordinates 0,0 are in the top left, increasing down and to the right.

         - Use `xrandr --listactivemonitors` in Dom0 to get a list of all monitors and their offsets.
 That command returns in the form `W/_xH/_+X+Y`.
 For example to share DP-1, with xrandr output of ` 0: +DP-1 1920/510x1080/287+1280+0 DP-1`, 1920x1080+1280+0 would share just that screen.

         - `arandr` is a useful graphical tool to show where all the monitors are in relation to each other.

-    2. If you want to share a monitor `x11vnc -rfbport 5910 -id pick -storepassword`
+    2. If you want to share a monitor `x11vnc -viewonly -rfbauth ~/.vnc/passwd -rfbport 5901 -id pick`

-        - This uses the `xwininfo` (or `x11-utils`o on debian) package installed earlier to get the numerical id of the next window you click on.
+        - This retrieves the numerical id of the next window you click on.

-3. Enter passwords when prompted

-    1. You can generate secure enough passwords for this purpose using `openssl rand -base64 16 | tr -d '+/=' | head -c 8;echo`

-    2. Enter one password for read/write (first password and verify prompt)

-    3. Enter a different password for the view only password (second password and verify prompt)
+    3. If you want to share all the monitors use `x11vnc -viewonly -rfbauth ~/.vnc/passwd -rfbport 5901`

-3. View the shared screen like normal
+4. View the shared screen as specified in "View The Shared Screen"

-4. Open applications like normal
+5. Open applications like normal

 ## Qubes Connect TCP Service